Why Join the AATF?

 Take advantage of professional development opportunities.
 The AATF and its Commissions organize workshops, seminars, webinars, and an annual convention where issues of concern to French teachers are paramount.
 Perfect your French, learn how to use the Web in class more effectively, find out how to start an AP French program, or gain knowledge to influence standards development in your school or state at these meetings.

 Keep abreast of the latest trends in French literature, culture, and pedagogy.
 The AATF National Bulletin and the award-winning French Review are included in your membership dues.
 Read articles by your colleagues, and publish your own work in these widely disseminated periodicals.

 Benefit from the work of the AATF Commissions.
 Formed to give special attention to topics of concern to the French-teaching profession, they work year-round developing new projects and materials to help teachers, participating in national forums where they represent the interests of French, and collaborating with other language organizations.
 The Commissions are comprised of specialists, teachers in the trenches, and interested colleagues working toward a common goal.
 The Commissions deal with Technology, FLES*, Student Standards, Teacher Standards, Cultural Competence, Business French, Promotion of French, Elementary Schools, Middle Schools, and Advocacy.

 Promote French whenever and wherever you can.
 The AATF has developed materials and flyers for promoting French study, and their work to help teachers build their programs continues.
-We also sponsor National French Week (November 5-11, 2013 and 2014), an annual celebration of the French language and its many cultures where we ask teachers to take French out of the classroom and into the school and community.
+We also sponsor National French Week (November 5-11, 2014), an annual celebration of the French language and its many cultures where we ask teachers to take French out of the classroom and into the school and community.